lloydroc/lloydroc.github.io/content/post/c/unix-udp-example.md

 #### UDP Server Socket, Bind, Network Interfaces and IPv4 versus IPv6

 The UDP server socket needs to be bound to a network interface in Unix.
 In the example we are able to use the `getaddrinfo` to identify a host and service from hints.
-This will allow us to eliminate any IPv4 and IPv6 dependences.
+This will allow us to eliminate any IPv4 and IPv6 dependencies.
 Clients will also have the ability to connect using IPv4 or IPv6 because of how we open the socket and bind.
 The program will try to create the socket by it's address family, here unspecified for IPv4 or IPv6, it's socket type `SOCK_DGRAM` and protocol.

 It's left as a further exercise to find the interface this socket is bound to.
 Also, depending on the interface that the socket binds to further setup maybe needed for IPv4 and IPv6.